petersonR/bestNormalize/README.md

 #>  - orderNorm: 0.0066
 #>
 #> Based off these, bestNormalize chose:
-#> OrderNorm Transformation with 1000 nonmissing obs and no ties
+#> orderNorm Transformation with 1000 nonmissing obs and no ties
 #>  - Original quantiles:
 #>    0%   25%   50%   75%  100%
 #> 0.000 0.253 0.693 1.437 7.431